Mechanical Tools for Eastern Red Cedar Control Evaluated

 As I drove home down Hwy.
 199 the other day, I thought to myself, "What if all the land area covered by Eastern red cedar was covered with thistles?"
 Since most thistles are listed as noxious weeds in Oklahoma and most other states as well, I believe there would be a great amount of action taken to control them.
 In my opinion, cedars are every bit as noxious as thistles, if not worse, and they are invading our land.

 Of course, fire can be very cost effective for controlling cedar.
 However, for various reasons, it is not always an option.
 Much work has been done on chemical control, but it can be a very expensive option.
-This summer, the Noble Foundation's Ag Division hired Paul Smith, a summer intern from Tennessee, to evaluate several mechanical methods of cedar control.
+This summer, the Noble Research Institute's Ag Division hired Paul Smith, a summer intern from Tennessee, to evaluate several mechanical methods of cedar control.

 The first was a propane-fueled flame thrower.
 The thoughts were to either brown out the foliage or scorch the cambium layer, thus killing the tree.
 This method did not work.
 The risk of spot fires was great, it took a long time per tree, and we could not get an intense-enough flame directed at a small-enough area to scorch the cambium.